janko/image_processing/doc/minimagick.md

 * images are automatically oriented on load to make them upright (using [`-auto-orient`])
 * `#resize_*` operations will automatically sharpen the resized images (using [`-sharpen`])
-* operations will automatically raise `MiniMagick::Error` on corrupted images (using [`-regard-warnings`])

 ## Methods

 #### `.valid_image?`

-Returns true if the image is processable, and false if it's corrupted or not supported by imagemagick.
+Returns true if the image is processable.

 ```rb
 ImageProcessing::MiniMagick.valid_image?(normal_image)    #=> true